fractaledmind/chaotic_job/README.md

 ### Races

 Another central concept in `ChaoticJob` is the _race_.
 A race is a mutation of multiple jobs' traced callstacks defined by how you interleave the ordered sets into a single ordered set (e.g. [a1, a2, b1, a3, b2, b3] or [b1, a1, a2, b2, a3, b3]).
-A race is defined by a particular set of jobs and a particular pattern of linear execution events.
-The linear sequence pattern must be an exhaustive set of ordered execution events. `ChaoticJob` performs those jobs concurrently, ensuring that the pattern of events is executed in order.
+A race is defined by a particular set of jobs and a particular schedule of linear execution events.
+The linear sequence schedule must be an exhaustive set of ordered execution events. `ChaoticJob` performs those jobs concurrently, ensuring that the pattern of events is executed in order.
 This simulates a race condition, which is typically a bug that occurs when two linear sequence of execution events get interleaved in such a way as to produce an unexpected effect.
 By having an executor that can force multiple concurrent execution streams to follow a fixed pattern, we can test particular race condition scenarios deterministically.

 > [!INFO]
 > A [`Scenario`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/scenario.rb) is to [`Simulation`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/simulation.rb) as a [`Race`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/race.rb) is to a [`Relay`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/relay.rb).